Offer ends in: 2h 7m 27s

 Physical Traits Long-limbed, Long snout, beautiful fur, ears folding away from the face

-Rhodesian Ridgeback mixed with Labrador Puppies for Sale
+Rhodesian Ridgeback mixed with Labrador Puppies for Sale.

 Labrador rhodesian ridgeback mix facts

 Both the Rhodesian Ridgeback and the Labrador are large dog breeds, which may come at high prices.
 While it may be pricey, owners will have a worthwhile experience living with this hybrid dog.
-The average price for the Labrador crossed with Rhodesian Ridgeback ranges from 750 to 1000 dollars.
+The average price for the Labrador crossed with the Rhodesian Ridgeback ranges from 750 to 1000 dollars.
 The cost varies when considering the pedigree and the size of the puppy.

 Here are a few places that may have the Rhodesian Ridgeback crossed with Labrador: